AmigaOne: AmigaOne by Eyetech (2000–05)

 Originally in 2000, AmigaOne was the name of a project for new computer hardware to run the Amiga Digital Environment (DE), later plans replaced by AmigaOS 4.
 Initially it was managed by Eyetech and designed by the German company Escena GmbH.
 The AmigaOne motherboard was to be available in two models, the AmigaOne-1200 and the AmigaOne-4000 as expansions for the Amiga 1200 and Amiga 4000 computers.
 This would probably not have been actually possible.
 This AmigaOne project was cancelled in the design stage in 2001, mostly due to the inability to find or design a suitable northbridge chip.
 Eyetech, who at this point had invested funds into the project, was forced instead to license the Teron CX board from Mai to form the basis of the new AmigaONE computer range.
 The first fruit of this partnership with Mai, AmigaOne SE, was announced with a connector for an optionally attached Amiga 1200, in order to use the old custom chips of an Amiga for backwards compatibility.
-However, no such solution was ever introduced.
+Nonetheless, no such solution was ever introduced.

 The main difference between the ATX-format AmigaOne SE and AmigaOne XE was that the SE had a soldered-on 600 MHz PowerPC 750CXe processor, whereas the XE used a CPU board attached to a MegArray connector on the motherboard.
 While the MegArray connector is physically similar to the Apple Power Mac G4 CPU daughtercard connector, it is not electrically compatible.
 There were G3 and G4 options with a maximum clock frequency of 800 MHz and 933 MHz.
-The G4 module originally used a Freescale 7451 processor which was later changed to a Freescale 7455, both without level 3 cache.
+The G4 module originally used a Freescale 7451 processor, which was later changed to a Freescale 7455, both without level 3 cache.
 The G4 CPU runs hotter and requires a better heatsink than that supplied on some machines.
 Consequently, the G4 was often supplied underclocked to run at 800 MHz.
 In 2007 Acube offered 1.267 GHz 7457.
 The Micro-A1 was announced in two configurations, under the Micro-A1 I (Industrial) and Micro-A1 C (Consumer) labels.
 Only the C configuration was produced.